eth-protocol-fellows/protocol-studies/README.md

 This repository is dedicated to coordination and knowledge base for EPFsg.
 It hosts the Protocol Wiki, a community effort to build a technical knowledge base about the Ethereum core protocol.

+[Learn more about the EPF study group](https://epf.wiki/#/eps/intro) and dive into the [wiki content](https://epf.wiki/#/README?id=protocol-wiki) to study the protocol.

-Learn more about the EPFsg in announcement blog post and join the study group: https://blog.ethereum.org/2024/02/07/epf-study-group
+announcement blog post and join the study group: https://blog.ethereum.org/2024/02/07/epf-study-group

 ## Protocol Studies Wiki